marc-casperlabs/casper-node/utils/nctl/docs/usage.md

 ## Step 1: Create network assets.

 - Once network binaries are available proceed to setup test network assets.
 The following command instantiates the full set of assets required to run a 5 node local network with 5 users.
-The assets are copied to `$NCTL/assets/net-1`, where $NCTL is the nctl home directory.
+The assets are copied to `$NCTL_DATA/assets/net-1`, where $NCTL_DATA is the nctl data directory.

 ```
 nctl-assets-setup
 ```

-- Examining the contents of `$NCTL/assets/net-1` you will observe the following (self-explanatory) sub-folders:
+- Examining the contents of `$NCTL_DATA/assets/net-1` you will observe the following (self-explanatory) sub-folders:

 ```
 /bin